More from our experts

-Understanding PTO (paid time off) payout laws is an important part of doing business for any employer who gives paid time off to their employees.
-There are a couple of reasons why.
+Does a company have to pay out PTO when employees move on?
+Understanding paid time off payout laws is an important part of doing business for any employer who provides this perk to employees.
+Even if you are using PTO tracking, there are a couple of reasons why.
 First, OnPay’s research found that PTO is one of the most requested benefits on an employee’s wish list, so offering it can go a long way to attracting high-quality employees and keeping your top performers from looking at other companies.

 Second, there are no federal laws that say you must pay out employees for unused PTO, but some cities and states have passed laws that say businesses have to do this when they part ways with an employee.